How to Use Mono to Run ASP.NET C# Code in Ubuntu Linux

 xsp4 --port 9000

-Scan document in Ubuntu Linux
+Scan documents in a Linux web browser

 sudo apt-get install sane

-Visit http://localhost:9000/UploadWithHTTP.html.
+http://localhost:9000/UploadWithHTTP.html in a web browser.
 If you don’t have Dynamic Web TWAIN service installed, you need to install the .deb file and then refresh the page:

 Scan documents and upload images to the server-side: